ansible/ansible/docs/docsite/rst/user_guide/collections_using.rst

          - debug:
              msg: '{{ lookup("my_namespace.my_collection.lookup1", 'param1')| my_namespace.my_collection.filter1 }}'

-The ``collections`` keyword creates a 'search path' for non-namespaced plugin references.
-It does not import roles or anything else.
-Notice that you still need the FQCN for non-action or module plugins.
+The ``collections`` keyword merely creates an ordered 'search path' for non-namespaced plugin and role references.
+It does not install content or otherwise change Ansible's behavior around the loading of plugins or roles.
+Note that an FQCN is still required for non-action or module plugins (e.g., lookups, filters, tests).

 .. seealso::